markekraus/PSRAW/docs/Module/Invoke-RedditRequest.md

 ## NOTES
 `Invoke-RedditRequest` uses `Invoke-WebRequest` instead of `Invoke-RestMethod` because Reddit returns Rate Limiting data via response headers. `Invoke-RedditRequest` uses the `UseBasicParsing` parameter when calling `Invoke-WebRequest` so the full DOM will not be available on the `RedditApiResponse` object.

 `Invoke-RedditRequest` will automatically wait for Rate Limiting to pass.
 If a Rate Limit is in effect, a warning will be issued by `Invoke-RedditRequest`.
 Rate Limit periods vary but are generally 8 minutes.
-If you are supressing warnings and `Invoke-RedditRequest` takes several minutes to complete, you may be making too many calls to the API in too short a time.
+If you are suppressing warnings and `Invoke-RedditRequest` takes several minutes to complete, you may be making too many calls to the API in too short a time.
 You can check the status of your rate limit with the `IsRateLimited()` method on the `RedditOAuthToken` before making calls to `Invoke-RedditRequest`.

 `Invoke-RedditRequest` will attempt to refresh all expired Access Tokens.
 If the `RedditOAuthToken` is an `Implicit` token, this will require an interactive session as the user will need to authorize the application via the provided GUI browser.
 This may also crash some version of Powershell ISE as there is currently a bug where `WinForms` elements causes ISE to freeze.
-Avoide using `Implicit` tokens and if they are required, make sure `Invoke-RedditRequest` is called from a PowerShell console instead of the ISE.
+Avoid using `Implicit` tokens and if they are required, make sure `Invoke-RedditRequest` is called from a PowerShell console instead of the ISE.

 Errors encountered when making the API request will be available in the `Response` property on the the exception object.